voicebase/voicebase-docs/docs/how-to-guides/stereo.md

 # Stereo

-When a recording is in stereo, where each speaker is recorded in one of the channels, a better transcript can be obtained by instructing VoiceBase to process each channel independently.
+When two speakers are recorded in separate channels, an improved transcript can be obtained by providing VoiceBase with instructions to process each channel independently.
+Phone calls recorded in stereo can benefit from this feature.

 ## Enabling stereo transcription